BlitzkriegSoftware/postgres-enterprise-queue/doc/USE_QUEUE.md

     from test01.dequeue(client_id, lease_duration) as b;
 ```

+This fetches these fields:

+- `msg_id`: UUID {GUID} unique id of message
+- `expires`: When does the lease expire?
+- `msg_json`: The JSON payload of the message

+Some notes on the arguments:

 - The client_id should be a unique value across all the instances that use this queue

   - Worse case, you can use a GUID (uuid)